ZhongRuoyu/VivianBalakrishnan.github.io/_posts/2019-01-28-fractured-world-order-fractious-domestic-politics-and-the-digital-revolution.md

 ### Speech and Q&A at the Institute of Policy Studies Singapore Perspectives 2019 Conference
 28 January 2019

-### A fractured world order, fractious domestic politics and the digital revolution

 Thank you, Janadas, for that slightly unconventional introduction.
 Let me first say that today you’ve had a history lesson from Professor Wang Gungwu, a politics lesson from George Yeo, another session on economics from Chng Kai Fong, and then a session from Marty Natalegawa and Bilahari Kausikan on regional diplomacy.
 I’m going to try – and I say try because you’re all very long-suffering and have been here for many hours – but I’m going to try to synthesise all these elements into a coherent concept.